About Us

 Our vision

-The vision of the MGEOMETOC COE is to be an internationally recognized hub of expertise, working to expand the capabilities in the field of Maritime GEOMETOC.
+To become an internationally recognized hub of expertise, working to expand capabilities in the field of Maritime GEOMETOC.

 Our mission